 Notice the men around you looking a little more hairy than normal?
 A mustache is definitely a conversation starter, and No Shave November, also known as Movember, is all about inspiring conversation about an important cause - men’s health awareness.

-Movember has funded more than 1,000 projects for men’s health, spending millions to date for projects worldwide that research and support issues such as various cancers, mental health, and physical inactivity while also helping those who are already suffering.
+Movember has funded more than 1,000 projects for men’s health, spending millions to date for projects worldwide that research and support issues such as various health concerns, mental health, and physical inactivity while also helping those who are already suffering.

 We’re so inspired by the Movember and No Shave November missions that we’re growing our ‘staches this month, too.
 Impassioned by improving human health naturally and educating others about the power of the microbiome, we’ve rounded up some common ways that probiotics can help support men’s health.
 Check them out below!